Private Cliffs of Moher Tour

 The Burren is renowned for its rich biodiversity, with a diverse array of flora and fauna thriving in its limestone habitats.
 Corkscrew Hill provides an excellent vantage point to admire the Burren’s wildflowers, including rare and endangered species that are unique to this area.

-The Cliffs of Moher are Ireland’s most visited natural tourist attractions because nearly two million tourists visit the cliffs every year.
+The Cliffs of Moher are Ireland’s most visited natural tourist attraction because nearly two million tourists visit the cliffs every year.
 Cliffs are listed as a UNESCO World Heritage Site.
-Located on the west coast of county Clare’s The Cliffs of Moher are an area of outstanding natural beauty stretching for 5 miles (ca. 8 kilometres) and rising 702 feet (ca. 214 m) above the Atlantic Ocean.
-Appeared in Harry Potter’s Half-Blood Prince, Ryan’s Daughter, The Princess Bride, Leap, Father Ted – popular Irish comedy series and in the classic film The Princess Bride.
-The Cliffs of Moher take their name from a ruined promontory fort “Mothar”, which was demolished during the Napoleonic wars to make room for a signal tower.
-When, arrive at the Cliffs of Moher for a breathtaking view of the Atlantic Ocean you will get approximately 2 hours to explore independently.
+Located on the west coast of County Clare’s The Cliffs of Moher are an area of outstanding natural beauty stretching for 5 miles (ca. 8 kilometres) and rising 702 feet (ca. 214 m) above the Atlantic Ocean.
+Appeared in Harry Potter’s Half-Blood Prince, Ryan’s Daughter, The Princess Bride, Leap, Father Ted – a popular Irish comedy series and the classic film The Princess Bride.
+The Cliffs of Moher take their name from a ruined promontory fort, “Mothar”, which was demolished during the Napoleonic wars to make room for a signal tower.
+When you arrive at the Cliffs of Moher for a breathtaking view of the Atlantic Ocean, you will get approximately 2 hours to explore independently.

 Doonagore Castle